nabto/cordova-plugin-nabto/README.md

 ### `nabto.prepareInvoke`

-Mandatory to invoke prior to `nabto.invokeRpc` after each `nabto.startup` invocation.
+Mandatory to invoke prior to `nabto.invokeRpc` or `nabto.tunnelOpenTcp` after each `nabto.startup` invocation to enable later connection one of the listed hosts.
 This function may show a fullscreen ad if `hosts` contains a device associated with an AMP free tier product.
 An ad may also be shown if a previous invocation since last `nabto.startup` contained such free tier device.

 ```js
 nabto.prepareInvoke(hosts, callback)